Laughing is a non-verbal expression of understanding

 and laughing at aging is, in a sense, the very same.

-In larger terms, laughing at aging is part of deeper understanding that,most people alive today will age long and will be able to age well.
-There is a growing movement toward conscious aging, empowering us to see our life course holistically.
-Laughing intentionally is a modern shortcut to mind and body health, reducing blood pressure, improving cardiac performance, boosting the immune system and even producing gamma brain waves of the sort produced by monks in deep meditative states.
+Laughing is a modern shortcut to mind and body health, reducing blood pressure, improving cardiac performance, boosting the immune system... and ultimately even producing gamma brain waves of the sort produced by monks in deep meditative states.
 In short if humans were rational animals, they would be laughing at aging.